 The Arthritis Society

-What is Paget's disease of bone?
+Paget's disease of bone overview.
 NIH Osteoporosis and Related Bone Diseases National Resource Center website.
-Available at: http://www.niams.nih.gov/Health_Info/Bone/Pagets/pagets_disease_ff.asp.
-Updated November 2014.
-Accessed May 11, 2016.
+Available at: https://www.bones.nih.gov/health-info/bone/pagets/patient-info.
+Accessed March 12, 2021.